EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ git pull upstream master
     ```

-- Pick a version number (e.g. `1.0.1`) and create a new branch
+- Run the release pipeline and fix any failures (except "Invalid version")

     ```
-    $ version=1.0.1
-    $ branch=release-$version
+    $ tox -e check,release
-    $ git checkout -b $branch
+    Version: 0.0.3.dev1+g0ccd866
+    ERROR: Invalid version.
+Make sure the working tree is clean, then tag a new version.
     ```

-- Run the release pipeline and fix any failures (except the version)
+- Pick a version number (e.g. `0.0.3`)

     ```
-    $ tox -e release
+    $ version=0.0.3
     ```

 - Update the [changelog](./CHANGELOG.md)

-- Push the branch and open a [pull request](https://github.com/energysage/pytest-quarantine/pulls)
+- Commit all changes

     ```
-    $ git push -u origin HEAD
+    $ git commit -m "Release $version"
     ```

-- Wait for the checks to pass, then squash & merge the pull request

-- Create a new [release](https://github.com/energysage/pytest-quarantine/releases) using the version number as the title, and the changelog as the description

-- Checkout and update `master`
+- Tag the release

     ```
-    $ git checkout master
-    $ git pull upstream master
+    $ git tag -s -m "Release $version" $version
     ```

+- Push the changes and the new tag

+    ```
+    $ git push upstream master $version
+    ```

-- Run the release pipeline to upload to [TestPyPI](https://test.pypi.org/project/pytest-quarantine/)
+- If the checks pass, run the release pipeline to upload to [TestPyPI](https://test.pypi.org/project/pytest-quarantine/)

     ```
     $ tox -e release